Unity-Environmental-University/XR-User-Documentation/UnityUserXR/topics/xru-welcome.md

 Distance Education XR encompasses various immersive technologies, including Virtual Reality (VR), Augmented Reality (AR), Mixed Reality (MR), and Realtime 3D.
-These technologies are transforming the way we interact with and understand learning experiances.
+These technologies are transforming the way we interact with and understand learning experiences.

 ### Why This Documentation?